kitlangton/zio-app/README.md

 ## Usage

-1. Create a new project
+1. Create a new project.

 ```sh
 zio-app new